jeffmodzel/python-flask-mock-rest-api/README.md

 The "database" used in this project is a simple, object data store implemented in-memory (i.e., not persistent).
 It is designed to store resources by type and takes the liberty of assigning unique UUID's to all new resources.
 There is no further business logic implemented - you can POST the same resource over and over and they will be created successfully each with a new UUID.
 If you need more complicated logic or persistent storage you would need to implement that.

 Since the database is implemented in-memory with simple python dicts and lists, its performance will be directly related to the amount of memory and processing power available.
-At large numbers of resources (talking millions here) it is not particularly performant.
+At large numbers of resources (talking millions here) it is not particularly performant, especially deletes.

 The homepage available at the root endpoint is a basic Flask template that displays the health status information.
 The stylesheet is from [Skeleton](http://getskeleton.com/).